DillonKoch/Ping-Pong/README.md

 - [Table Detection](/Modeling/table_detection.py): locating the four corners of the table
 - [Event Detection](/Modeling/event_detection.py): identifying when an event occurs (serve, bounce, paddle hit, net hit)

+[predict.py](/Modeling/predict.py) uses the trained models to create another json file with the models' predictions for the ball, table, and events.

 <hr>
 <a name="Games"></a>